Make changes and deploy them¶

 import aldryn_addons.settings aldryn_addons.settings.load(locals())

-The lines above load all those settings into the
+These lines load all those settings into the

-settings module.
-A good way to see what settings are applied is
+good way to see what settings are applied is via Django’s

 docker-compose run web python manage.py diffsettings